 When victims are injured in accidents because of design flaws, the vehicle manufacturers may be liable to pay damages under a theory of personal injury law called products liability.
 A problem with the strength of a safety belt may result in injuries that would not have otherwise occurred.
 Victims might recover damages through filing personal injury lawsuits.

-The accident lawyers at the Ankin Law Offices represent those who have been injured in their workers’ compensation and personal injury matters.
+The accident lawyers at the Ankin Law represent those who have been injured in their workers’ compensation and personal injury matters.